OfficeForProductSafetyAndStandards/product-safety-database/doc/deployment.md

 ### GOV.UK Platform as a Service

-If you want to update any of the deployed instances, you'll need an account for [GOV.UK PaaS](https://admin.london.cloud.service.gov.uk/) - ask someone on the team to invite you.
+You'll need an account for [GOV.UK PaaS](https://admin.london.cloud.service.gov.uk/) to manage deployed instances.

 ### Other infrastructure